Community Engagement Amplifier Project

 Saturday, June 15, 2 - 4 pm

-Street Theory is a creative agency transforming over 100,000 sq. ft. of Boston’s underutilized walls at Underground Ink Block into a unique urban park and visual playground between Boston's South End and South Boston neighborhoods.
+Street Theory is a creative agency, supported by National Development, transforming over 100,000 sq. ft. of Boston’s underutilized walls at Underground Ink Block into a unique urban park and visual playground between Boston's South End and South Boston neighborhoods.
 Street Theory presents a panel talk-back, DJ, and multi-media installation in Calderwood Hall.

 Join the discussion with locally and internationally renowned street-artists, Massachusetts-based mural festival organizers, and city stakeholders on the impact of street art on the urban landscape, communities, and the people who live in them.

 Panelists will explore the effects of street art and creative economy on urban development and place-making, and the transformative complexities of public art in communities.